LMI Glossary of Terms

 The O*NET Program is the nation's primary source of occupational information.
 Valid data are essential to understanding the rapidly changing nature of work and how it impacts the workforce and U.S. economy.
 From this information, applications are developed to facilitate the development and maintenance of a skilled workforce.

 On-the-Job Training involves supervised, real-life practice in the current job usually at the worksite.

-An individual employed less than 35 hours per week.
+Persons who work less than 35 hours per week.

-Total wages paid by a business to its employees for work performed during the pay period (weekly, monthly, etc.)
+Total wages paid by a business to its employees for work performed during the pay period (weekly, monthly, etc.).

 Work paid for at a fixed rate (piece-rate) per piece of work done.

 A prediction or estimate of an actual value in a future time period.
 For employment it is based on a time series or for a situation it is based on a cross-section of data.
 Forecast, prediction and projection are typically used interchangeably.
 Projections of employment are based on historical employment and economic indicators input into mathematical models with national, state and local trends factored into the overall model.

 A statistical term describing a division of observations into four defined intervals based upon the values of the data and how they compare to the entire set of observations.